kai-heath/startup/README.md

 Simon Service: I learned that node.js is and express are very confusing and I'm still figuring out how they work and how to use them...
 I have a small grasp on http requests, but thats about it

-Simon-db I learned how there are different ways to store data than just an sql file, and that there are services online to store that data remotely for you to access
+Simon-db: I learned how there are different ways to store data than just an sql file, and that there are services online to store that data remotely for you to access

+Simon Login: I think it's funny how I'm doing a login assignment for my other programming class, and while they are both for similar purposes, the implementation of them is completely different.
+It really goes to show how many different ways there are to program something depending on the specific needs.